 Thanks to Debra Arko Novotny testimony and a small group of dedicated acupuncturists, House Bill 1186 was passed in 2011 and Coloradans noted little or no change.
 Watch the CBS News report by reporter Shaun Boyd about why this bill so needed.

 Shaun Boyd and Debra Arko Novotny

 “The importance of this bill is that it updates an outdated statute.
-The law provides insurance companies with a list of professions that provide medical or related services,” stated Debra when she spoke with Shaun Boyd.
+The law provides insurance companies with a list of professions that provide medical or related services.
+This means almost everyone with health benefits has some form of benefits even if it is not listed.
+This includes patients with a medicare supplement policy.” stated Debra when she spoke with Shaun Boyd.

 “The original statue written over thirty years ago didn’t include licensed acupuncturists.”

 “We didn’t become licensed in Colorado until 2001 and prior to this we were a registered profession since the late 1980’s; a good decade after the original statue.
 The addition of licensed acupuncturists to this statue will just make it possible for patients who have acupuncture as an insurance benefit to see a LAC or licensed acupuncturist. . . .”

 Shaun spoke to several patients about the effectiveness of acupuncture, their health insurance, and how acupuncture has helped them through Debra’s services.
 Debra is also a functional medicine practitioner.